iqra0908/Dyslexia-Handwriting-Recognition/README.md

 ## Description of the code
 The script contains the following steps:

-1. Loading the pre-trained letter recognition model (ResNet50 or EfficientNetB0).
+1. Loading the pre-trained CNN letter recognition model.
 2. Loading the worksheet image and converting it to grayscale.
 3. Initializing the template box and letter.
 4. Creating trackbars for selecting the template box.